ronamit/colon3d/README.md

 * colon_nav.run_on_sim_dataset: Run the algorithm on a dataset of simulated examples (that have ground-truth camera pose data).

 * Run all experiments on the ColonNav dataset (see file for more details).

-* colon_nav.run_zhang_all: Run all experiments with the Zhang22 dataset

 ## References